dffischer/pkgrepotools/README.md

 - [aurremote](aurremote.md) helps to prepare these branches for AUR upload.
 It is normally invoked automatically by _aurbranch_ when it creates a new distribution branch, but can be useful on its own when adoption packages.
 - [offbranch](offbranch.md) is a tool to allow commits to a git branch without checking it out.
 It is completely agnostic of any AUR or pacman related specialities.

+You can learn about how to use all of these in concert with [this tutorial](tutorial.md).

 ## Installation